“What you are comes to you.” — Ralph Waldo Emerson

 - Conventional (Organizer) – Prefers precise, rule-regulated, orderly, and unambiguous activities.
 Traits include conforming, efficient, practical, unimaginative, and inflexible.
 Example professions include accountant, clerk and editor.

-People are happiest when they are put in jobs that match their personality.
+People are happiest when they are put in jobs that match their job personality.
 Robbins writes:

 “The evidence indicates that employee satisfaction is highest and turnover lowest when personality and occupation are in agreement. social individuals, for instance, should be in social jobs, conventional people in conventional jobs, and so forth.”

-Holland created a hexagon view to show the relationships of personality types.
-Personality types closer to each other are more alike.
-Personality types further away are least alike.
+Holland created a hexagon view to show the relationships of job personality types.
+Job personality types closer to each other are more alike.
+Job personality types further away are least alike.

 For example, artistic is least like conventional, but closer to investigative and social.

-The following table summarizes the compatibility of personality type with work environments:
+The following table summarizes the compatibility of job personality type with work environments:

 |Personality Type||Most Compatible

-Here are some additional resource to explore the Holland Codes:
+Here are some additional resource to explore the Holland Codes and job personality types:

 - Holland Codes (Wikipedia)